 Descriptive Statistics

-Ask Assembly to calculate and interpret basic statistics:
+Ask Factory to calculate and interpret basic statistics:

 “Calculate the mean, median, and standard deviation for all numerical columns in the dataset.
 What insights can we draw from these statistics?”